2. Types of infectious disease

 Symptoms caused by E.coli usually start one to eight days after eating contaminated food and can last for a few days or weeks.

-The Food Standards Agency has produced guidance to help businesses take control of the risk of food becoming contaminated by the strain E.coli 0157.
+The Food Standards Agency has produced a factsheet to help businesses take control of the risk of food becoming contaminated by the strain E.coli 0157.

 Salmonella bacteria live in the gut of many farm animals and you can become infected by eating raw or undercooked meat, raw eggs, milk and other dairy products.